Sublattice mixing in Cs$_2$AgInCl$_6$ for enhanced optical properties from first-principles: Introduction

-In this Letter, we have done the sublattice mixing by partial substitution of several metals M(I), M(II), M(III) and halogen X at Ag/In and Cl site, respectively, to reduce the band gap of Cs$_2$AgInCl$_6$.
-The idea is to enhance its optical properties for optoelectronic devices.
-Note that the charge neutrality condition is to be maintained, while the metal/halogen atoms are alloyed by forming substitutional defects.
-We have performed high-throughput screening by performing hierarchical calculations using first-principles based approaches viz. density functional theory (DFT)~\cite{PhysRev.136.B864,PhysRev.140.A1133} with semi-local exchange-correlation (xc) functional (PBE~\cite{PhysRevLett.77.3865}), hybrid DFT with HSE06~\cite{doi:10.1063/1.2404663} and single shot GW~\cite{PhysRev.139.A796,PhysRevLett.55.1418} (G$_0$W$_0$) under the many body perturbation theory (MBPT).
+In this Letter, we have done the sublattice mixing by partial substitution of several metals M(I), M(II), M(III) and halogen X at Ag/In and Cl site, respectively, to reduce the band gap of Cs$_2$AgInCl$_6$, thereby, enhancing its optical properties.
+The charge neutrality condition has been maintained by forming substitutional defects.
+We have performed hierarchical calculations using first-principles based approaches viz. density functional theory (DFT) with semi-local exchange-correlation (xc) functional (PBE~\cite{PhysRevLett.77.3865}), hybrid DFT with HSE06~\cite{doi:10.1063/1.1564060,doi:10.1063/1.2404663} and single shot GW~\cite{PhysRev.139.A796,PhysRevLett.55.1418} (G$_0$W$_0$) under the many body perturbation theory (MBPT).
 Firstly, the structural stability analysis has been done by examining the Goldschmidt tolerance factor and octahedral factor.
-Note that only structural stability is not the sufficient condition to confirm the formation of the perovskites.
-Therefore, the decomposition enthalpy has been calculated, which reflects the thermodynamic stability of the materials.
+Since, structural stability is not the sufficient condition to confirm the formation of perovskites, the decomposition energy~\cite{doi:10.1002/anie.201705113} has been calculated, which reflects the thermodynamic stability of the materials.
+We have taken the difference between total energy of the configurations and their components (binary/ternary, in which they can decompose), which is opposite to what has been considered in Ref.~\cite{doi:10.1002/anie.201705113} Therefore, the configurations that have negative decomposition energy are stable.
 Further, to get better insights, we have investigated the reduction in band gap via atom projected partial density of states.
-Finally, by calculating the frequency dependent complex dielectric function, we have determined the optical properties of the materials that can have attractive applications in the field of optoelectronics.
+Finally, by calculating the frequency dependent complex dielectric function, we have determined the optical properties of the materials that can be applied in the field of optoelectronics.